andreschaffer/media-streaming-examples/README.md

 # [RFC 7233 - Range Requests](https://tools.ietf.org/html/rfc7233)
 TL;DR flow explanation:
-- The client makes an initial request for a video and receives a server response with no payload so far but the headers "Accept-Ranges: bytes" and "Content-Length: _video_length_in_bytes_" indicating that it accepts range requests to deliver partial contents.
+- The client makes an initial request for a video and receives a server response with no payload so far, but with the headers "Accept-Ranges: bytes" and "Content-Length: _video_length_in_bytes_" indicating that it accepts range requests to deliver partial contents.
 - The client then makes a range request for the first part of the video using the header "Range: bytes=0-" and receives a 206 Partial Content response back from the server with the bytes